chomosuke/DillonShi/README.md

 somefunction() is passed into .if() as a parameter (kind of like function pointer in c)

 and i feel like this would just be a clone of smalltalk...

+proposal 2:
+let's just create a language that's like c but with function overloading and memory management and no MACRO and that sort of bs and maybe we can make a OOP version of it sometimes in the future.